-- Tell someone immediately Form tutor, Director of Pastoral, another staff member, parent/carer, etc. - Tell yourself that you do not deserve to be bullied, and that it is wrong.
-Be proud of who you are, it is good to be an individual. - Do not show that you are upset.
-Bullies thrive off a reaction/fear. - Stay with a group of friends/people there is safety in numbers. - Be assertive walk confidently away.
+- Tell someone immediately Class teacher, member of the safeguarding team, another staff member, parent/carer, etc. - Tell yourself that you do not deserve to be bullied, and that it is wrong.
+Be proud of who you are, it is good to be an individual. - Stay with a group of friends/people there is safety in numbers. - Be assertive walk confidently away.
 Go straight to a teacher or another member of Academy staff.
 You will get support straight away.